Subhrotechinfo/EMS/README.md

 > Spring Based application
 - Maven Build
 - FrontEnd is fully completed ,
-- Enhancement and additional functionality editing going on backEnd.
+- Enhancement and additional functionality editing going on in backEnd.